Acupuncture for Depression

 Recurrent thoughts of death or suicide, a suicide attempt, or plan

-Although depression is considered a mental illness, in Chinese Medicine it is just as much of an emotional and physical illness too.
+Although depression is considered a mental condition, in Chinese Medicine it is just as much of an emotional and physical one too.

 If you read my previous blog on “The Physical Effects of Emotions,” bear with me as I reiterate one of the most important points that demonstrates this: